Michigan State football coach Mel Tucker accused of sexually harassing rape survivor

 But their relationship was upended during a phone call on April 28, 2022, Tracy says in a complaint she filed with the university’s Title IX office in December that remains under investigation.

 According to her complaint, Tracy sat frozen for several minutes while Tucker made sexual comments about her and masturbated.
-His violation, she said, reopened 25-year-old wounds from her rape by four men – three college football players and a high school recruit.
+His violation, she said, reopened 25-year-old wounds from her rape by four men – three Oregon State University football players and a high school recruit.

 “The idea that someone could know me and say they understand my trauma but then re-inflict that trauma on me is so disgusting to me, it’s hard for me to even wrap my mind around it,” she told USA TODAY.
 “It’s like he sought me out just to betray me.”